 - Remove the cookies from the refrigerator.
 Are they hard?
 If not, enjoy!
 If so, see the next step.

 - Eat them warm.
-Wrap a couple cookies in a damp paper towel and microwave them for 20-30 seconds.
-This will soften them back up, they'll be delicious and you'll be glad you didn't throw them out.
-However, as they cool they will become hard again.
+Wrap a couple of cookies in a damp paper towel and microwave them for 20–30 seconds.
+This will soften them back up, they'll be delicious, and you'll be glad you didn't throw them out.
+However, as they cool, they will become hard again.

 - Turn off the oven.
 If the crust is completely cooked and golden brown, there' no need to put it back in the oven.